 Earn up to $200 for managing your diabetes.
 Did you know that managing your diabetes can actually SAVE (and now earn) you money?
-Eligible employees (insured under our UHC medical plan) may participate in the new TLC program.
+Eligible employees and their family members (insured under our UHC medical plan) may participate in the new TLC program.

 - Earn $100 – Enroll in TLC and complete a diabetes-related doctor’s visit with your provider within the first 45 days of enrollment.